Josh-Wickens/football-reactions/README.md

 10. NavBar.js
     - A navbar for the website which allows the user to easily navigate throughout the website.
 11. PostTopic.js
-    - Creates a button which allows the user to click to access the create a topic post.
+    - Creates a button which allows the user to click to create a topic post.
 This is used on the create topic page.
 If more versions of the topic page is made, then this button can be used multiple times.
 12. BackButton.js
     - This provides a button which will take the user to the previous page.
 This is much more user friendly than using the back button in the browser.